How to Prevent Disease & Death in Chickens

 • Is the area where your chickens live/roam exposed to the elements or is it more sheltered?

 Chickens who live near or around other animals are exposed to more harmful pathogens and disease.
 However, if exposed in small amounts, your chickens can build up immunity to many of the diseases that may be present in their environment.
+The location of where your chickens live or are allowed to roam will also influence their health.
+A flock that mostly forages in a grassy backyard will experience different issues than a flock who forages mostly in the woods.

 Lastly, the amount of exposure your chickens get to their outside environment will impact their health and immunity.
 By exposure, I mean both free-range exposure and element exposure.
 Confined chickens will have different issues than free-ranged chickens.
 Likewise, chickens who live more exposed to the elements will have different needs than chickens who live in a more sheltered environment.